Orange County Project

 The main features authorized for the Orange County Project include:

-- Approximately 50 gravity drainage structures and multiple new pump stations, providing interior drainage for areas behind the levee/floodwall
+- Approximately 150-200 gravity drainage structures and 14-16 new pump stations, providing interior drainage for areas behind the levee/floodwall

 - Two navigable sector gates, with adjacent vertical lift gates, at Adams and Cow Bayous

-- Restoration of approximately 450 acres of coastal marsh and 560 acres of forested wetlands, as mitigation for the project’s unavoidable environmental impacts
+- Restoration of coastal marsh and preservation of wetlands, as mitigation for the ecosystem values lost due to the construction and operation of the project

 NOTE: The map shown here illustrates the preferred project alignment, as of March 2022.
 This is shown in comparison to the previous alignment included in the 2017 Feasibility Report.
 The project alignment will continue to be refined over the coming months, along with the design of all project features.
 Importantly, the non-Federal sponsor will be responsible for acquiring all lands, easements, and rights of way needed to construct the project, in addition to relocating any utilities and facilities impacted by the project.
 Furthermore, the project is being designed to reduce the risk of flooding from a coastal storm surge, while not increasing the impacts from local rainfall flood events within Orange County.